crashonthebeat/Arcatos/Roadmap.md

 Each release will come with my test world that I use.
 I'm not a programmer but I'm even more not a writer.
 But there will be a *game*.

+Wishlist:
+- How do I create json schemas for people to make their own stuff.

 ## Release Track 0.x
 ### 0.1 This runs and plays
 - Scenes